loomnetwork/loom-sdk-documentation/docs/hsm.md

 quit
 ```

 You should now have a key at with ID 100.
-Please set HsmAuthKeyId to 100 in your loom.yaml
+Please set HsmSignKeyId to 100 in your loom.yaml